-When designing a new kitchen, tap choices aren’t always the first thing that people consider.
+When designing a new kitchen, a choice in taps aren’t always the first thing that people consider.
 However, choosing the right tap is an important decision as it is one of the highest functioning appliances in your kitchen.

 Over the years, more people have opted for high technology kitchen taps over traditional ones, with a wide variety now available to choose from.
 With so many types of kitchen tap on the market, it can be difficult to know which one is right for your home.
 This article looks at the various kitchen taps available, what to look out for and how to make the right decision for your kitchen.